redis-developer/redis-polygon-search-trains-demo/README.md

 Each station's object gets written to Redis Stack as its own JSON document with its own Redis key (which begins with the `station:` prefix).

-When adding the documents to Redis, the data loader adds one extra field: `position`.
+When adding the documents to Redis Stack, the data loader adds one extra field: `position`.
 This is in [Well-known text](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) format:

 ```javascript
 const stationKeyName = `station:${station.abbr.toLowerCase()}`;